 Nathan Youngblood

-After Margaret’s passing in 2001, Nathan revisited traditional forms while applying contemporary updates to his designs.
-He has earned over 140 ribbons for his work.
-Nathan has also contributed to his community, serving on boards such as the Gallup Inter-Tribal Ceremonial and the Wheelwright Museum, and lecturing at institutions like the Denver Museum of Natural History and the National Museum of American Art.
+Over his prolific career, he has earned over 140 ribbons for his exacting geometric precision and flawless polish.
+Beyond his art, Nathan has deeply contributed to his community by serving on the boards of the Gallup Inter-Tribal Ceremonial and the Wheelwright Museum in Santa Fe, and by lecturing on Native arts at prestigious institutions like the Denver Museum of Natural History and the National Museum of American Art.